 Saving cinema in theaters, penultimate opportunity: these are the chosen films

 To say that Hollywood and, consequently, the film industry as a whole are risking their future in the coming months is nothing short of falling into a truism because, in reality, They have been sailing through a sea of doubts and uncertainty for a long time.
-The emergence of streaming platforms threw them into it, the pandemic was about to drown them and the last few months do not seem to have been enough to save the business from the risk of shipwreck.
+The emergence of platforms streaming threw them into it, the pandemic almost drowned them and the last few months do not seem to have been enough to save the business from the risk of shipwreck.

 Objective: fill the rooms